-In 1833 the Navy Department ordered Captain Thomas Ap Catesby Jones, Inspector of Ordnance, to make a minute inquiry into the quantity and quality of all the existing cannons in the US Navy’s inventory.
+In 1833, the U.S. Navy Department ordered Captain Thomas ap Catesby Jones, Inspector of Ordnance, to make a minute inquiry into the quantity and quality of all the existing cannons in the U.S. Navy’s inventory.
 This was no easy task, since the Navy’s guns were scattered among six different navy yards, and numbered, in total, 2,242 pieces of different caliber.
-Captain Jones and his assistants accurately measured and closely inspected each of these guns.
+Captain Jones and his assistants accurately measured and closely inspected each of these guns.1

 The resulting “Inspection Returns of Ordnance at the U.S. Navy Yards” is both a monument to bureaucratic paperwork and a boon for modern-day researchers.
 In 15 dense columns, the report provides the dimensions, weight, and condition of each piece, as well as remarks on their form and condition.

 By the time Jones performed the survey at the Charlestown Navy Yard in 1833, Constitution had been laid up “in ordinary” for five years, and had just entered the new drydock for repairs.
 As was the usual practice, all of the ship’s stores, rigging, and guns were landed and placed in storage.
 Navy Yard laborers laid the guns on granite skids to elevate them off the ground, and coated them with a protective layer of black lead, “lacker,” or cold tar.

 Jones’ inspection return broke down the guns he surveyed at Charlestown by type, and most important, grouped them by the ship to which they belonged.
 He clearly denoted the guns that belonged to the sloop Boston, the ship-of-the-line Independence, and Constitution.

 Below are transcriptions of his tables containing the weights and measures of the long guns and carronades in Constitution’s battery.